eugenia1984/english/b1-english-for-developers/4-learn-present-perfect-while-talking-about-accessibility.md

 I have been studying for my exams for three hours. - In this sentence, for indicates the length of time (three hours) that the action of studying has been taking place.

+- **for vs. since**: For is used with periods of time (e.g., days, weeks), while since is used with specific dates or points in time.

 ---